 Best Areas to Stay in Lucerne

-- Best area for first-timers/tourists – Altstadt (Old Town)
+- Area for first-timers/tourists – Altstadt (Old Town)

-- Best area for family-friendly luxury and adventure travelers – Mount Pilatus
+- Area for family-friendly luxury and adventure travelers – Mount Pilatus

-- Best area for nightlife – Neustadt (New Town)
+- Area for nightlife – Neustadt (New Town)

 Where to Stay in Lucerne, Switzerland